AlphaTechnolog/full-django-tasks-app/README.md

 # Ask all questions
 ```

-Now the database contain with the admin user
+Now the database contain an admin user

 ## Running app